Basic Loaf

 Method (Simple 2-Day Process)

-This takes two days, but don't panic!
-Day 1 is quick mixing then mostly waiting for slow fermentation (hello flavour!), and Day 2 is the bake.
-It's designed to fit around a normal schedule.
+This takes two days but it can be done in one!
+Day 1 is mixing ingredients together, waiting for slow fermentation (hello flavour!)
+Day 2 is the bake.
+It's designed to fit around a busy schedule.

 Quick Overview